semajyllek/art-recognition/README.md

    - The FAISS index finds the most similar vectors (nearest neighbors)
    - Matching artworks are displayed with similarity scores

-## Using ArtRecognition in Google Colab
+## Using art-recognition in Google Colab

 ### Setting Up a Colab Notebook